 Baklava Inspired Apple Pastry

-My new favorite dessert is an adaptation of the gorgeous Apple & Honey Ruffle Milk Pie created by my friend Chef Sonya Sanford.
-It’s fancy looking but easy and fun to make.
-Sonya’s recipe is more cakey than mine as it includes milk as part of a custard.
-I leave the milk out which makes the texture gooey and crunchy.
-With the additions of pistachios or walnuts (or hazelnuts or any nut!), orange blossom water, and cardamom, it is reminiscent of baklava.
-Feel free to switch up the fruit depending on what’s in season.
-Persimmon is great in here and a sprinkle of pomegranate prior to serving brings this already festive dessert up one more notch.
+I can’t stop making variations of the gorgeous Apple & Honey Ruffle Milk Pie created by my friend Chef Sonya Sanford.
+It’s fancy looking but simple, forgivable, and fun to make.
+Sonya’s recipe is more cakey than mine as it includes 1 ½ cups milk.
+I leave the milk out for a gooey and crispy texture.
+Add in pistachios or walnuts (or hazelnuts, almonds…), orange blossom water, and cardamom, and it screams baklava.

 Serves 8